universal-model/universal-model-react/README.md

       console.log(selector1.value);
     }

-It is also possible to access foreign state directly using a getter function:
+It is also possible to access foreign state directly using a state getter function:

     const View = () => {
       const [{ componentAState, componentBState }, { selector1 }] = store.getStateAndSelectors();